Dr. Bojana Weatherly On Overcoming Victimhood, the Benefits of Meditation and Mindfulness, and More

 You can also listen to an audio version of our interview with Dr. Bojana Weatherly on The WellBe Podcast.

 It was during one of her pregnancies that she hit a wall.
 She became flooded with negative self-talk and fell into a victimhood mentality, feeling unable to control her circumstances.
-Her lowest point came when she woke up in the middle of the night sobbing, convinced that she couldn’t be a good doctor and carry a child at the same time.
+Her lowest point came when she woke up in the middle of the night sobbing, overcome with the belief that she couldn’t be a good doctor and carry a child at the same time.

 So Dr. Weatherly got on her computer and began doing research on PubMed (a medical literature search engine) on the link between stress, long work hours and pregnancy.
 What she found reinforced her fear: the studies showed that being under stress was associated with negative pregnancy outcomes.